Chestnut45/theseus/README.md

 ## App

-The wolf::App abstract class has a few new concrete methods and flags you can use:
+The 'W_App' module has a few new concrete methods and flags for window management that can be used by derived app classes:

 ```C++
 // Anywhere inside your app's update loop...